apache/accumulo-website/pages/contact-us.md

 ## Issues

-Accumulo uses [JIRA] to track bugs and new features.
-Before creating an issue, you will need to create an [Apache JIRA account][jira-signup].
+Accumulo uses GitHub issues to track bugs and new features.
+Visit [How to contribute](/how-to-contribute) for more information.

 ## Mailing Lists